DSEI21000-S21/project-product-price-prediction/documents/JM.md

 Juliana

 # Machine Learning Question: 20 pts

 **A. Is the background context for the question stated clearly (with references)?

+Mercari, Japan’s biggest community-powered shopping app, knows this problem deeply.
+They’d like to offer pricing suggestions to sellers, but this is tough because their sellers are enabled to put just about anything, or any bundle of things, on Mercari's marketplace.
+We need to build an algorithm that automatically suggests the right product prices with the provided user-inputted text descriptions of their products, including details like product category name, brand name, and item condition.

+The reference is from kaggle.

 **B. Is the hypothesis/problem stated clearly ("The What")?